samirhinojosa/OC-P3-design-application-public-health/README.md

 - [Open Food Facts](https://world.openfoodfacts.org/)
 - [Nutri-Score](https://www.santepubliquefrance.fr/determinants-de-sante/nutrition-et-activite-physique/articles/nutri-score)

+## **Repository file structure**

+- notebook.ipynb: Notebook with the final work
+- notebook_draft.ipynb: Pre-exploratory data analysis
+- img: Images and graphs of the project
+- supports: Folder with documents to support the work done
+    - Project 3 presentation: Project presentation in French

 ### **Final note**

-The notebook is optimized to be used with Jupyter lab.
+- The notebook is optimized to be used with **Jupyter lab**.
+- The **datasets** should be located in folder called **datasets** in the root path